 Continuing along the south coast, you’ll arrive in the harbour town of Calheta – the largest town on the south-west coast.
 Calheta’s marina is a nice alternative to the much larger harbour in Funchal, with a close-knit, friendly sailing community and a sheltered beach.

 You’ll also have a chance to visit one of the island’s few surviving rum distilleries: the Engenho da Calheta.
-Perhaps better known for its fortified wines, the Engenho produces white rum from the sugar cane – rum being the main ingredient in Madeira’s most infamous cocktail: Poncha.
+Perhaps better known for its fortified wines, the Engenho sugar cane to produce white rum – the main ingredient in Madeira’s most infamous cocktail: Poncha.
 The factory is a living museum, with 19th Century production methods and technology still in use today.

 Your final stop of the day is Ponta do Sol.
 There’s something of a Cornish-feel to the village with its naturally-sheltered bay – and its sunny microclimate and sublime sunsets are famous across the whole of Portugal.